 - Eastland Blvd & McMullen Booth Rd

-I Was Injured in a Wreck: What’s My Case Worth?
+I Was Injured in a Wreck: What’s My Car Accident Case Worth?

-Other factors that can affect what your case is worth include things like:
+Other factors that can affect the value of your case include things like:

-- How long you’re unable to work after getting hurt.
+- How long you are unable to work after getting injured.

-- If you’re able to return to the same job or have to shift gears and find a new line of work.
+- If you are able to return to the same job or have to shift gears and find a new line of work.

 - How much income you lose as a result of your accident and injury.